Attendance Policies & Procedures

 - If you arrive to class later than 15 minutes after the bell, you will have an unexcused absence.
 In order to be admitted to class, you must receive a pass from the Attendance Office.

 Students are expected to remain on campus for assemblies.
-Those students who do not want to attend all-school assemblies may gather in the cafeteria for quiet study.
+Those students who do not want to attend all-school assemblies may gather in room 138 for quiet study.
 Students should treat assembly participants with respect and behave appropriately at all times.

 Those students who have shown a lack of scholastic achievement (currently failing a minimum of 50 percent of their classes) and/or have irregular attendance and/or unsatisfactory disciplinary records and who, after counseling and conversations by teachers and administrators, are showing little progress in school will receive an individualized intervention plan.
 This plan will be facilitated by the student’s vice principal and will include a parent/guardian, counselor, and teachers.
 If non-attendance reaches 10 or more days, a home visit by the district Family Engagement Office will occur.